Fire Lookouts and the Act of Remaining

 Native American Presence and an "Awareness"

 We will make the twenty-mile hike from Mosquito Ridge to the Tukudeka namesake, Sheepeater Mountain, which is home to one of the most remote fire lookouts in the world.
 This place’s common name The Frank Church, or usually just The Church, was given after one of the key architects of the Wilderness Act of 1964, Idaho Senator Frank Church.
-He remains one of the most prolific progressive voices ever in Idaho politics, and one of the most accomplished establishment environmentalists in American history.
-As the floor speaker for the passage of the Wilderness Act, his key role in its drafting and signing into law created this wilderness area.
+Church remains one of the most prolific progressive voices ever in Idaho politics, and one of the most accomplished establishment environmentalists in American history.
+As the floor speaker for the passage of the Wilderness Act, he played a key role in drafting and signing the law that denoted this area as wilderness.

 We wake up on Big Creek, a main tributary of the Salmon River, and drive up a rugged road to the Mosquito Ridge trailhead.
 On the way, we pass the ruins of mining towns and go through a small creek.
 We have taken Chris’s 1996 4Runner that has a failing differential and overheats periodically because we fitted the wrong filter to it when changing the oil before we left.
 There is no auto parts store for a hundred miles, so we just add oil we bought from an old man on the side of the road.